xgbuils/iterum/doc/API.md

 ### .isEqual (iterable)

 Returns if iterable object and iterable parameter iterates over the same values in the same order.
+It always returns `false` if iterables generate different number of values.
 Values are compared using the [sameValueZero](http://ecma-international.org/ecma-262/7.0/#sec-samevaluezero) algorithm.

 #### usage:
 ``` javascript